turingschool-projects/lookingfor/README.md

  `new_relic_license_key: <key provided>`

 3. Restart your server and the data will show up on New Relic within a few minutes.

+More performance data can be generated in development, as documented in Basecamp.
+If you need access to this document, you can contact lookingfor@gmail.com.